amblafont/dargent-examples/candriver.md

 	memcpy(buf + DAT, frame->data, frame->dlc);
 ```

-However, AutoCorres cannot deal with turning a stack array into a pointer
+However, AutoCorres cannot deal with turning a stack array into a pointer.

 ### Workaround

-The previous workarounds apply as well: allocating the buffer on the heap or turning it into
+The previous workarounds apply as well: allocating the buffer on the heap,
-a global variable makes this possible.
+or turning it into a global variable make this possible.

-An alternative possibility would be to implement this copy as a for loop, although
+A final possibility would be to implement this copy as a for loop, although
-memcpy is reputed to be more efficient in general.
+memcpy is reputed to be more efficient.

 ### Cogent feature request

-Although this does not solve the raised issue, such copy instruction from one array to another could be made
+Although this would not solve the raised issue, such copy instruction from one array to another could be made
 primitive in cogent.